Angle Icon

 It's no surprise: for every visit, you have to choose from 69,000 ICD-10 diagnosis codes and match them to the right CPT codes for procedures.
 All this has to be done in compliance with payer requirements and documentation guidelines.

-Here's another great example of AI.
+Here's another great example of artificial intelligence.
 With real-time clinical documentation and guidelines, you can properly train artificial intelligence to identify relevant billing codes and make sure every note meets billing requirements.

 These tools can also: